All investigations following the death of a subject must also comply with Article 2 ECHR. This is usually undertaken by the IPCC

 All other officers will write statements and hand them directly to the investigators.

 When the officers write their notes they are allowed to confer.
-This conferring consists of times, locations, routes etc. The officers do not confer about their honestly held belief at the time they fired their weapons.
+This conferring consists of times, locations, routes etc. The officers do not confer about their honestly held belief at the time they fired their weapons, again this is overseen by an appointed officer to support integrity.

 This is strictly adhered too, and helps to maintain public confidence.